Jon Stauffer

 Biography

 Dr. Stauffer is currently the Director of the Supply Chain Consortium, which seeks to connect firms focused on operations and supply chain management with students and faculty in Mays Business School.
 Dr. Stauffer has received recognition of his outstanding teaching and research at both the Mays Business School, Texas A&M University and the Kelley School of Business, Indiana University.
-Most recently in fall 2020, Professor Stauffer received Texas A&M University’s distinguished Montague Award for Teaching Excellence from the Center For Teaching Excellence.
+In 2020, Professor Stauffer received Texas A&M University’s distinguished Montague Award for Teaching Excellence from the Center For Teaching Excellence and in 2025 he received the Supply Chain Teaching Excellence Award for graduate teaching.

 Before his academic career, Professor Stauffer was the Director of Strategy & Business Development at Control-Tec LLC, a start-up firm providing telematics and analytics solutions to transportation industries.
 He was also a manager in the Strategy & Operations practice of Deloitte Consulting LLC, where he led many teams in the implementation of lean manufacturing, supplier sourcing, warehouse management, and material flow methodologies.
 Prior to consulting, Professor Stauffer was a calibration engineer at DaimlerChrysler AG where he developed new diagnostic algorithms to reduce vehicle emissions and improve vehicle performance.